giellalt/lang-apu/apu.md

-Suffixes
+These need further classification 2020-05-10

+Numerals
+Numerals in the Apurinã language are numbers.

+Adverbs
+Adverbs in the APURINÃ language describe things.

-Proper noun inflection
+Proper nouns
-The Apurinã language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Prefixes
-Prefixes in the Apurinã language are bound to beginning of other words.
+Proper nouns in the Apurinã language are People and places.

-Noun inflection
-The APURINÃ language nouns inflect in cases.

-# Symbol affixes

-Adverb inflection
+Verbs
-The APURINÃ language adverbs compare.
+Verbs in APURINÃ language are actions.

-Adjective inflection
+More test verbs 2020-05-10

+Adjectives
-The Apurinã language adjectives compare.
+Adjectives in the Apurinã language describe things.

-Verb inflection
-Prefixes

-Suffixes

-aiata+Impf+Pred:**caça/hunting**
-aiatapanhika
+Pronouns
+Pronouns in the Apurinã language are references to things.